gleb-tregubov/BoringApp/README.md

 ### How to run ?

-1. Clone this repo `develop` branch is Actual
+1. Clone this repo `origin/develop` branch is Actual
-1. Chekout to `develop` branch
+1. Chekout to `origin/develop` branch
 3. Run `pod install`
 4. Open `BoredApp.xcworkspace` and run the project on selected device or simulator